$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds

+As we have already mentioned, the Langevin deformation of flows converges in a proper sense to the gradient flow of the Boltzmann-Shannon entropy on $TP_2^\infty(M, \mu)$ when $c\rightarrow 0$, and converges in a proper sense to the geodesic flow on $TP_2^\infty(M, \mu)$ when $c\rightarrow \infty$.
+In view of this, the $W$-entropy formula~\eqref{went.2} indeed interpolates the $W$-entropy formula~\eqref{Wgeo} for the geodesic flow on $TP_2^\infty(M, \mu)$ and the $W$-entropy formula~\eqref{Wm2} for the heat equation of the Witten Laplacian on $(M, \mu)$.

-In \cite{LoV, St1, St2, St3}, Lott-Villani and Sturm proved that the Boltzmann-Shannon entropy ${\rm Ent}$ is $K$-convex along the geodesic on the Wasserstein space $P_2(M, \mu)$ if and only if the $CD(K, \infty)$-condition holds, i.e., $Ric(L)\geq K$, and the R\'enyi entropy $S_N(\rho\mu)=-\int_M \rho^{-1/N}d\mu$ is convex along the geodesic on $P_2(M, \mu)$ for all $N\geq m$ if and only if the $CD(0, m)$-condition holds.
+In \cite{LoV, St1, St2, St3}, Lott-Villani and Sturm proved that the Boltzmann entropy ${\rm Ent}$ is $K$-convex along the geodesic on the Wasserstein space $P_2(M, \mu)$ if and only if the $CD(K, \infty)$-condition holds, i.e., $\Ric(L)\geq K$, and the R\'enyi entropy $S_N(\rho\mu)=-\int_M \rho^{-1/N}d\mu$ is convex along the geodesic on $P_2(M, \mu)$ for all $N\geq m$ if and only if the $CD(0, m)$-condition holds.
 In view of this, we would like to raise the following conjecture for the characterization of the $CD(0, m)$-condition on complete Riemannian manifolds, which can be regarded as the converse of Corollary \ref{Th-LV} and Corollary \ref{Th-Li}.